Machine olfaction: Detection

 There are three basic detection techniques using conductive-polymer odor sensors (polypyrrole), tin-oxide gas sensors, and quartz-crystal micro-balance sensors.
 They generally comprise (1) an array of sensors of some type, (2) the electronics to interrogate those sensors and produce digital signals, and (3) data processing and user interface software.

 The entire system is a means of converting complex sensor responses into a qualitative profile of the volatile (or complex mixture of chemical volatiles) that make up a smell, in the form of an output.

 Conventional electronic noses are not analytical instruments in the classical sense and very few claim to be able to quantify an odor.
 These instruments are first 'trained' with the target odor and then used to 'recognize' smells so that future samples can be identified as 'good' or 'bad'.

 Research into alternative pattern recognition methods for chemical sensor arrays has proposed solutions to differentiate between artificial and biological olfaction related to dimensionality.
 This biologically-inspired approach involves creating unique algorithms for information processing.

-Electronic noses are able to discriminate between odors and volatiles from a wide range of sources.
+Electronic noses are able to discriminate between odors and volatiles from a wide range of sources and quality.
 The list below shows just some of the typical applications for electronic nose technology – many are backed by research studies and published technical papers.